dream8826/a1-webhost/README.md

-just download the file and run the exe and type localhost in chrome or edge to edit just change the html file in html
+just download the file and run the exe and type localhost in chrome or edge to edit just change the html file in html i did not made this someone made this and discontinued it and i republished it